 Yes, you can remove conditional formatting by copying the cells, clearing the formatting, and then pasting the cells with the format only.

 Removing conditional formatting in Google Sheets can be a straightforward process once you know how.
-However, effectively managing and querying your data requires more robust solutions.
+However, managing spreadsheets and data analysis can be time-consuming and complex.